 Do I Need a Living Trust if My Only Asset is a Life Insurance Policy?Share this post

-Living trusts are confusing if my only asset is a life insurance policy
+Living trusts are confusing if my only asset is a life insurance policy.

 What is I name my minor child as the beneficiary, Should I create a living trust still?

 How do I know if I need a living trust?
 Estate planning is all about ensuring your wishes are met after your death.
 All estate plans should include a will and powers of attorney.
-But in many cases, a trust has additional benefits beyond what can be accomplished with the will and powers of attorney.
+In many cases, a trust has additional benefits beyond what can be accomplished with the will and powers of attorney.

 A trust is a legal entity in which one party, a trustee, holds legal title to assets which must be managed for the benefit of another party, the beneficiary.
 A living trust, also called an “inter vivos” trust, is simply a trust you create while you’re alive.